Intro background

 What is Climate Resiliency?

 Climate change is bringing more frequent and more severe climate hazards, such as extreme heat, wildfires, and sea level rise.
 Climate resilience speaks to the ability of a community to prepare for, absorb, recover from, and adapt to climate hazards.
-The City will focus on short-term preparedness measures our community can take to resist climate impacts, while simultaneously identifying key future vulnerabilities and strategies to address them in the coming years.
+The City will focus on short-term preparedness measures our community can take to resist climate impacts while simultaneously identifying key future vulnerabilities and strategies to address them in the coming years.

 Play 6.3: Strengthen Community Resiliency